fossabot/hydralite/cz-commitlint-config/README.md

 This is where our customized Commitizen adapter to [`cz-conventional-changelog`](https://github.com/commitizen/cz-conventional-changelog) and also where our accepted types and scopes for Commitlint CI to pass.

+[See the changelog](https://github.com/hydralite/hydralite/blob/dev/cz-commitlint-config/CHANGELOG.md) on what's new in the package, among with historical context of changes.

 ## Usage

 ### As standalone package